-- Building support for a culture of school wellness throughout the whole school community through family engagement activities, and health and wellness information and resources - Assessing the current school environment for health and wellness and utilizing a data-driven approach to policy, systems and environmental change initiatives to cultivate a culture of wellness throughout the whole school community - Providing a variety of learning opportunities through a 10-lesson, evidence-based curriculum on nutrition and physical activity, curriculum on social and emotional learning, a professional development conference (from which teachers can earn SCECHs) and staff self-care trainings - Utilizing a personalized approach to establishing or supporting before or after school health and wellness programs for students and staff that leverage school, community-based or University of Michigan programs and resources - Fostering a culture of wellness that promotes diversity, equity and inclusion.
+- Building support for a culture of school wellness throughout the whole school community through family engagement activities, and health and wellness information and resources - Assessing the current school environment for health and wellness and utilizing a data-driven approach to policy, systems and environmental change initiatives to cultivate a culture of wellness throughout the whole school community - Providing a variety of learning opportunities through a 10-lesson, evidence-based curriculum on nutrition and physical activity, with new topic areas of screen time, caffeine, sleep hygiene, vaping/tobacco, and dental health, curriculum on social and emotional learning, a professional development conference (from which teachers can earn SCECHs) and staff self-care trainings - Utilizing a personalized approach to establishing or supporting before or after school health and wellness programs for students and staff that leverage school, community-based or University of Michigan programs and resources - Fostering a culture of wellness that promotes diversity, equity and inclusion.
 Educational offerings and wellness initiatives and programs have been designed to be culturally inclusive and developmentally appropriate for all students - Providing a multitude of opportunities to improve student connectedness at school through engaging curriculum, opportunities for healthy nutrition and physical activity, and promotion of a welcoming and inclusive school environment.
 Research indicates that when students feel more connected to their school, they have higher rates of attendance, which leads to improved academic and health outcomes